 Even though I probably won’t ever be lining my bottom lashes, overall I’m pretty happy with the look.
 Here are some shots in outside lighting:

 Yes, the bottom is wonky but the top is smooth as a baby’s butt.
 The creamy texture actually makes this product incredibly easy to apply, and it shows.
 The only small problem I had was that it doesn’t dry as quickly as the liner I’m used to, so I had to give in a few minutes before I went back in to touch up, curl my lashes, and add mascara.

 Ah, the eternal question.
 Unfortunately, I am duty-bound to report that the Tarteist Clay Paint Liner left these marks on my lids after five hours, which I was not super excited about:

 Other than that there were a few less intense spots, but overall I think the line held pretty firm and stayed very black.

 The Tarteist Clay Paint Liner delivers on its promises of creaminess, intense black, and precision (at least on the top line).
 It is actually fairly easy to apply, especially if you’re going for a thicker line.
 Overall I think that this eyeliner is not an everyday liner, but it is absolutely perfect if you’re going for a dramatic night-out look.
-The applicator brush and texture of the makeup makes it super easy to paint on a thick, intense, cat-eye.
+The applicator brush and texture of the makeup make it super easy to paint on a thick, intense, cat-eye.
 Here’s the kind of dramatic look I’m talking about: